 Disclaimer: Not everyone needs or wants a trophy.

 In my experience, there is a large percentage of the workforce that wants nothing to do with public recognition for a job well done (myself included).
 What people and employees do need is some sort of acknowledgement that there work matters and is valued.

 Most of the time, a simple smile and a “Thank You” from their manager or senior leader is all that matters.
-I’ve found the use of handwritten notes to be very powerful as well.
+Getting a shoutout from your manager on a recognition software like Nectar does give you a warm and fuzzy feeling.
+I will be the first to admit it.
+I’ve also found the use of handwritten notes to be very powerful as well.

 Other times, it’s something else.
 The only 100% true answer I can give you on this is to get to your employees on a personal level and find out how they liked to be recognized and respect their answers.

 Then, when it comes time to point out how great they are doing, use the right tool to show it.

 Tip: SnackNation tested and reviewed a number of top employee recognition softwares in this article: The Best Employee Recognition Software Platforms For 2021.
 Hope you find it helpful when looking for the right strategy to recognize others at your company!

 A very similar philosophy to recognition, but again, different for everyone.
 Some people don’t need or truly value more money, so don’t rely on it as the only tool you have for rewards.

 Rewards can include the ability to work from home one day a week, taking a Friday afternoon off, a gift card to Starbucks, or quite simply, putting the employee on a big project.

 The biggest takeaway is getting to know your employees and reward them in accordance with what they really want.
 Some may be totally stoked to see a curated employee care package from Caroo show up on their doorstep.